tuandm/laravue/README.md

 ** [Laravel](https://laravel.com/)

 The project is built on top of [Laravel](https://laravel.com), [vue](https://cn.vuejs.org/index.html), [vuex](https://vuex.vuejs.org/zh-cn/), [vue-router](https://router.vuejs.org/zh-cn/), [axios](https://github.com/axios/axios) and [element-ui](https://github.com/ElemeFE/element).
-Since this is positioned as an enterprise management solution, it is recommended to use it to start a project.
+Since this framework is positioned as an enterprise management solution, it is recommended to use it to start a project.

+**Integration with existing Laravel code**
-If you want to integrate Laravue to existing Laravel project, please refer to [Laravue Core](https://github.com/tuandm/laravue-core) for more detail
+For integration with existing Laravue project, please refer to [Laravue Core](https://github.com/tuandm/laravue-core) for more detail.

 ## API
-API will be served by Laravel.
-In this project, you need to run migration and data feeder to generate sample data for authentication/authorization, other APIs will be faked.
+Laravel should help us serve the API.
+In this project, you need to run database migration and data seeders to generate sample data for authentication/authorization.
+Other APIs are faked for testing purpose.

 ## Getting started
 This project is built on top of fresh latest version Laravel (5.8).
-You should check the installation guide of Laravel [here](https://laravel.com/docs/5.8)
+You should check the installation guide from official Laravel document [here](https://laravel.com/docs/5.8).

 ```bash
 # Clone the project and run composer